haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 - Diagram

 ### Spatial data
 Spatial data refers to **information that is associated with specific locations or geographic extents**.
+Vector and raster data are the two fundamental types of spatial data used in Geographic Information Systems (GIS) to represent and analyze spatial information.

+1. Vector data:
+	-  Points: Represent specific locations in space, such as the coordinates of a city or a landmark.
+	-  Lines: Represent linear features, such as roads, rivers, or boundaries.
+Lines are defined by a series of connected points.
+-  Polygons: Represent enclosed areas or regions, such as administrative boundaries, land parcels, or thematic zones.
+Polygons are defined by a series of connected lines forming a closed shape.

 - Definition
 	- Geoinformatics vs GIS
 	- Uses